 - Elect officers, including a representative to the IWCA board.
 This officer will at minimum be active on the board’s listserv and ideally will attend board meetings as feasible.

 - Write a constitution that they submit to the IWCA.

-- Provide IWCA with regional reports when asked, including membership lists, contact information for board members, dates of conferences, featured speakers or sessions, other activities.
+- Provide IWCA with affiliate organization reports when asked, including membership lists, contact information for board members, dates of conferences, featured speakers or sessions, other activities.

 - Maintain an active membership list.